-Better Origin, which turns flies into food for chickens, raises $3M from Fly Ventures – TechCrunch
+Better Origin, which turns flies into food for chickens, raises $3M from… Fly Ventures – TechCrunch

+It turns out, where there are flies, there’s brass.
 Better Origin is a startup that converts waste food into essential nutrients using insects fed to chickens inside a standard shipping container.
-It’s now raised a Seed Series $3 million funding round led by Fly Ventures and solar entrepreneur Nick Boyle, while previous investor Metavallon VC is also participating.
-Its competitors include Protix, Agriprotein, InnovaFeed, Enterra, Entocycle.
+It’s now raised a $3 million seed round led by Fly Ventures and solar entrepreneur Nick Boyle, while previous investor Metavallon VC is also participating.
+Its competitors include Protix, Agriprotein, InnovaFeed, Enterra and Entocycle.

 Better Origin’s product is an “autonomous insect mini-farm.”
-Its X1insect mini-farm is dropped on site.
-A farmer adds food waste – gathered from nearby factories or from the farm – into a hopper to feed the larvae of black soldier flies.
+Its X1 insect mini-farm is dropped on site.
+A farmer adds food waste — gathered from nearby factories or from the farm — into a hopper to feed the larvae of black soldier flies.

 Two weeks later, the insects are fed directly to the chickens as an alternative to the soy feed they normally get.
 To add to the ease of use, everything inside the container is automated and remotely controlled by Better Origin’s engineers in Cambridge.